2016 United States presidential election in Vermont

 The 2016 United States presidential election in Vermont was held on November 8, 2016, as part of the 2016 United States presidential election in which all 50 states plus the District of Columbia participated.
-Vermont voters chose three electors to represent them in the Electoral College via a popular vote pitting the Republican Party's nominee, businessman Donald Trump, and running mate Indiana Governor Mike Pence against Democratic Party nominee, former Secretary of State Hillary Clinton and her running mate, Virginia Senator Tim Kaine.
-Independent Vermont Senator Bernie Sanders received unsolicited write-in votes.
+Vermont voters chose three electors to represent them in the Electoral College via a popular vote pitting the Republican Party's nominee, businessman Donald Trump, and his running mate Indiana Governor Mike Pence, against the Democratic Party's nominee, former U.S. Secretary of State Hillary Clinton, and her running mate, Virginia Senator Tim Kaine.
+Independent Vermont Senator Bernie Sanders received a number of unsolicited write-in votes.

-Hillary Clinton won Vermont with 55.7% of the vote, a vote margin of 25.9% compared with the President Barack Obama's 35.6% vote margin in 2012.
-Donald Trump received 29.8% of the vote and won Essex County—the most rural and sparsely populated county in the state—thus making him the first Republican presidential candidate to win a county in Vermont since George W. Bush in 2004.
+Clinton won Vermont with 55.7% of the vote and a vote margin of 25.9%, a substantial decline from Barack Obama's 35.6% margin in 2012.
+Trump received 29.8% of the vote statewide and carried Essex County—the most rural and sparsely populated county in the state, thus making him the first Republican presidential candidate to win a county in Vermont since George W. Bush in 2004.

-After voting Republican in all but one election from 1856 to 1988, Vermont has become one of the most reliably Democratic strongholds in every presidential election since then.
-As a measure of how Republican Vermont once was, Trump became only the second Republican after George W. Bush to win the White House without carrying Vermont.
+After voting Republican in all but one election from 1856 to 1988, Vermont has since become one of the most reliably Democratic strongholds in the nation.
+In 2016, Trump became only the second Republican, after George W. Bush, to win the White House without carrying Vermont.

-Vermont Senator and Democratic primary candidate Bernie Sanders received 5.7% of the vote through write-ins, the highest write-in draft campaign percentage for a statewide presidential candidate in history.
+Vermont Senator and Democratic primary candidate Bernie Sanders, who had endorsed Clinton after she won the primary, received 5.7% of the vote through write-ins, the highest write-in draft campaign percentage for a statewide presidential candidate in history.
 Libertarian nominee Gary Johnson, received 3.1%, and Green Party nominee Jill Stein received 2.1%.
+Trump's 29.76% vote share is the worst for a Republican presidential nominee in Vermont history.